Internal Linking & SEO: A Guide for Site Owners & Teams

 When you answer yes, you’re creating a better experience—and usually improving SEO at the same time.

-At Garrett Digital, we build websites for service-based and e-commerce businesses that are structured for both search engines and real people.
+At Garrett Digital, we build websites for service-based and e-commerce businesses structured for search engines and real people.

 We also work with existing sites to identify orphaned pages, improve internal linking, and ensure your most important content is supported by a strong site architecture.

-Whether you’re trying to grow a therapy practice, optimize product category pages, or build a content strategy that scales, we can help.
+We can help you grow a therapy practice, optimize product category pages, or build a content strategy that scales.

 Contact Garrett Digital to get started.